 Collecting rent is a vital part of running a successful property management business.
 Rent collection apps give landlords and property managers an easy way to keep healthy cash flow.
-But deciding on the best online rent payment service is challenging.
+But deciding on the best solution to pay rent online is challenging.
 Some online payment systems can cost hundreds of dollars a month to use.
 Other mobile payment apps are free to use, but not ideal for rent collection.

 How can you choose a suitable online rent payment service that won’t cost you a dime?
-Does using a free rent collection app mean that you have to compromise on services?
+Does using a free app for collecting rent online mean that you have to compromise on services?
 This article aims to answer your questions about using property management apps for free.

 What is Online Rent Collection?